 - 39 Foreign companies are enthusiastic about employing Japanese women because they

-- A want to pursue a career.

-- B show more potential than their male counterparts.
+- B Show more potential than their male counterparts.

 - C will only be short-term employees.

-- D O are not looking for security.
+- D o are not looking for security.

-40 Japanese people continue to work after retirement because they
+- 40 Japanese people continue to work after retirement because they

-- A O need the income.
+- A C need the income.

-- B O miss working.
+- B omiss working.

-- C assist in the family business.
+- C of assist in the family business.

 - D C have no status outside employment.